juju/docs/src/en/credentials.md

 Notice how the output says 'controller-credentials', meaning they are stored on the controller.

+The `show-credentials` command queries the controller to get its information.

 ### Setting default credentials

 You can set the default credential for a cloud: